 VFDs are used for two main reasons:

-Why use a VDF with your blower motor?
+Why use a VFD with your blower motor?

 The rate of rotation for an industrial blower’s blades is driven by its motor speed; even a small reduction in speed can result in significant energy savings.